-The Risk Management Committee was formed on 30 May 2018.
+The Risk Management Committee was reconstituted on May 18th 2021.
 It consists of three members.
 The Chairman of the Committee is an independent member in addition to two non-executive members.
 The Chairman of the Board is not a member of the Committee.
 The Committee meets periodically at least four times a year and when necessary, and records the minutes of its meetings.

-Internal Control Systems
+• Internal Control Systems